 - Using mobile applications as a substitute also means you need to download and maintain every single one of them.
 In addition, they are designed to provide limited customization capabilities.

-Clients First is an expert at implementing Acumatica, Dynamics AX and Dynamics 365 (which also made it into the leader quadrant).
-Contact our sales team today by calling 800.331.8382 or emailing firstname.lastname@example.org.
+Clients First is an expert at implementing Acumatica, Dynamics AX, and Dynamics 365 (which also made it into the leader quadrant).
+Contact our sales team today by calling 800.331.8382, or emailing email@example.com.
 Clients First implements and supports clients across the U.S.A. and in 11 countries.
-Our team of professionals are ready to help implement the best finance and operations solutions for manufacturers, distributors, project-based manufacturers, MRO (maintenance, repair and overhaul), and professional services.
+Our team of professionals is ready to help implement the best finance and operations solutions for manufacturers, distributors, project-based manufacturers, MRO (maintenance, repair, and overhaul), and professional services.